On the Computation of General Vector-valued Modular Forms: Implementation

 Fourier expansions that we handle are thus of the same level as~$\rho$, which impacts our implementation of Algorithm~\ref{alg:main_algorithm}.
 We call the resulting procedures deflation and inflation, adjusting language from the AbstractAlgebra package~\cite{fieker-hart-hofmann-johansson-2017} for power, Laurent, and Puiseux series.

 Suppose that~$\rho$ has level~$N$ and~$\QQab$-structure as in Section~\ref{ssec:main_algorithm:algebraic_fourier_coefficients}.
 Then naively, we have

-Using merely this inclusion, the number of columns of the matrix~$M$ in Algorithm~\ref{alg:main_algorithm} is~$\cO(N P \dim(\rho))$.
-Since we apply row echelon reduction to~$M$, the total contribution to the runtime is~$\cO((N P \dim(\rho))^\kappa)$, where~$\kappa$ is explained in Section~\ref{ssec:time_complexity}.
+Using merely this inclusion, the number of columns of the matrix~$M$ in Algorithm~\ref{alg:main_algorithm} is~$\rmO(N P \dim(\rho))$.
+Since we apply row echelon reduction to~$M$, the total contribution to the runtime is~$\rmO((N P \dim(\rho))^\kappa)$, where~$\kappa$ is the time complexity exponent explained in Section~\ref{ssec:time_complexity}.

 In Section~\ref{ssec:translation_orbits_fourier_expansions}, however, we saw that the image of~$\rmM_k(\rho)$ under~$\rmfe_P$ is~$T$-invariant.
 We we will use that, since~$\rho$ is a congruence type, the transformation~$\rho(T)$ is diagonalizable and of finite order.
 Writing~$\rho_T$ for the restriction of~$\rho$ to the subgroup~$T^\ZZ \subset \SL{2}(\ZZ)$, the isotypic decomposition of~$\rmFE(\CC)$ given in~\eqref{eq:fourier_expansion_isotypic_decomposition} ensures that